jailany/quiz-app/README.md

 ## Quiz-App

 The application allows the user to take a quiz with multiple choice questions after logging in.
-The application is developed using reactjs as a UI framework.
+The application is developed using reactjs as the UI framework.

 ### Live Server